one-data-cookie/one-data-cookie.github.io/_notes/data-vis/Choose the right font.md

 It’s up to you to determine how you want the viewer to feel when they look at your designs.

 This is how typography invisibly enhances your design—the choices you make can reduce friction and even bring delight to your designs.

+## Special fonts
+- [Dysfont](https://dysfont.com/): makes it easier for people who suffer from dyslexia and/or visual stress to work with text on a daily basis.